Roon supports multichannel files, signal processing, and playback, of up to eight channels per device.

 Before Roon will send more than two channels of audio to your device, some configuration is necessary.
 This is accomplished on the "Device Setup" screen, accessible from Settings->Audio.

-If you have a multi-channel device, this is the most important setting.
+If you have a multi-channel device, properly setting up your "Channel Layout" is the most important step.
+The following screenshots walk you through this process.

 The meaning of these layouts is: